winterrdog/odin-blog-api/README.md

 - `POST /api/v1/post-comments/:postId/comments/` - _for creating a comment_
 - `GET /api/v1/post-comments/:postId/comments/` - _for getting all comments for a post_
 - `GET /api/v1/post-comments/:postId/comments/:commentId` - _for getting a comment_
+- `GET /api/v1/post-comments/user-comments` - _for getting a user's comments_
 - `PATCH /api/v1/post-comments/:postId/comments/:commentId` - _for updating a comment_
 - `DELETE /api/v1/post-comments/:postId/comments/:commentId` - _for deleting a comment_
 - `PATCH /api/v1/post-comments/:postId/comments/:commentId/likes` - _for adding a like_